Bitcoin Latinum Reaches Self Reported Market Cap of $76.81 Million (LTNM)

-Bitcoin Latinum (LTNM) traded flat against the U.S. dollar during the 24-hour period ending at 15:00 PM ET on October 8th.
-In the last week, Bitcoin Latinum has traded 0% lower against the U.S. dollar.
-Bitcoin Latinum has a market capitalization of $76.81 million and approximately $8.00 worth of Bitcoin Latinum was traded on exchanges in the last day.
-One Bitcoin Latinum token can currently be bought for approximately $0.41 or 0.00000790 BTC on exchanges.
+Bitcoin Latinum (LTNM) traded flat against the dollar during the 24 hour period ending at 10:00 AM E.T. on October 9th.
+Over the last seven days, Bitcoin Latinum has traded 0% lower against the dollar.
+Bitcoin Latinum has a market capitalization of $76.81 million and $8.00 worth of Bitcoin Latinum was traded on exchanges in the last 24 hours.
+One Bitcoin Latinum token can currently be bought for about $0.41 or 0.00000790 BTC on popular cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.